Studying at university with a food allergy

 Throughout your degree you will see the same students in a lot of the core classes you take.
 Make some good friends and tell them about your food allergy, and what to do in an emergency as they may be around you in an emergency situation.

 You may also spend a lot of time at university on your own (between classes, studying in the library, etc).
 You need to have a plan in case you are alone when having an allergic reaction.
-You might find the Allergy & Anaphylaxis Australia home alone or elsewhere help sheet useful.
+View the Allergy & Anaphylaxis Australia resources on Emergency treatment – being prepared.

 Find out which are the closest campus entry points to the buildings you spend majority of your time in.
 Knowing this information is crucial so that ambulance staff can find you in a timely manner in the event of an emergency.
 It’s a good idea to actually visit the campus medical services to know where they are and how they manage anaphylaxis on campus.
 Keep in mind you are to lie down or sit down on the ground in an emergency.
 You should not walk to the medical service.
 In an emergency, you or someone around you can call triple zero for an ambulance once your adrenaline injector has been given, following instructions on your ASCIA Action Plan.